pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 know which tools the researcher used and when?
 The tools are part of it, but not all.
-We need to ask ourselves, _what is our goal?_ and then _what is of value in reaching that goal?_ If our goal is to create a new culture of scholarship, _what would change the culture?_
+We need to ask ourselves, _what is our goal?_ and then _what is of value in reaching that goal?_ If our goal is to create a new culture of scholarship, _what would change the culture?_ What about the questions and intentions of the researcher?
+Sharing openly at this level may be just enough to change the culture, as it would invite people into the discovery process, placing the emphasis on potential participation rather than on prior prestige.

 To give an example of what I mean, allow me to share my experience designing [the logo] for the Scholarly Commons.
 As I went along, I made a conscious